aryangupta1105/My-Youtube-Project/README.md

 - learned about unshift: used for pushing data in first
 - Object.assign to merge two objects..
 - Created searchCache to store the api calls already made
 - optimized our search feature
+- Made the app responsive.

 Live App: [Link](https://by-aryan.web.app/)